pulumi/docs/pulumi-hugo/themes/default/content/docs/pulumi-cloud/esc/environments.md

 ### Editing config as YAML in the Pulumi Cloud console

-Navigate to your organization in the Pulumi Cloud console, choose Environments in the left-hand navigation, and select your environment.
+Navigate to your organization in the Pulumi Cloud console, choose environments in the left-hand navigation, and select your environment.

 ![Environments Intelligent YAML Editor](/images/docs/concepts/environments-editor.png)